codurance/site/_posts/2010-03-03-the-relationship-between-product-owner-business-analyst-and-tester.md

 title: The relationship between Product Owner, Business Analyst and Tester
 wordpress_id: 66
 categories:
-- Development Process
+- process
 tags:
-- Agile
+- agile
-- Scrum
+- scrum
 ---

 In an Agile/Scrum team the Product Owner manages the Product Backlog, a Business Analyst may help further elaborate the backlog.
 Acceptance Criteria is "one of the" or the output of that elaboration.
 A Tester may futher define the Acceptance Criteria and write test scripts to verify it.
 What is the relationship between the three roles?
 Inseparable, acquaintance or in a love triangle?